 In addition to the funding from the unit, international students can also receive the following awards.
 Please refer to the GSPA International Student Funding page.

-- The International Masters Student Award (IMSA) or
+- The International Masters Student Award (IMSA) (for students admitted before Spring 2019) or

 - The International Doctoral Student Award (IDSA).